Have you ever wanted to set up your floor loom for a weaving, but you were unsure of how to read the instructions?

 The order in which you step on your treadles to raise your harnesses is found along the right side of your draft.
 This portion of the draft is important for when you are finished setting up the loom and ready to weave!

 When it comes to color patterns this part of the draft may be color coded or the colors may be assigned letters.
-If you are planning certain patterns like overshot then this part may have numbers located in each box which stands for the amount of times you weave that same shot before moving on.
+If you are planning certain patterns like overshot then this part may have numbers located in each box which stands for the number of times you weave that same shot before moving on.
 This usually involves a line of plain weave between each shot.
-Your draft should tell you if that’s the case.
+Your draft should tell you if that is the case.

 Now that you know how to read a weaving draft – I want you to download my FREE pattern!
 Go HERE to get the details about this hand-manipulated lace scarf that is perfect for Spring!